adamdjbrett/vonge/README.md

 ## 🙏 Acknowledgements

 This theme is based on the original [Vonge Hugo Bookshop template](https://github.com/CloudCannon/vonge-hugo-bookshop-template) by [CloudCannon](https://cloudcannon.com/), adapted for use with Zola.

-All original design credits go to the authors.
+## 📄 License

+This repository uses the original upstream MIT License from CloudCannon.
+See [LICENSE](LICENSE).

 ## 📄 Contributing